tkocza/data_miners/_posts/2020-02-21-Kivy_app_part1.md

   date_modified: 2020-02-24 23:38:51 +0100
 ---

 Kivy is one of the python libraries for building GUI.
-It is relatively new package, but the community is still growing.
+It is relatively new package but its community is still growing.

 ### Why kivy?
-Main advantage of Kivy is MIT licence, which allows you use it without any payment.
-I know that PyQT is much more mature framework, but if you want to use it for commercial solution you have to consider license purchase.
-Also you can create executable file for any of platform (Windows, Mac, iOS, Android, Raspberry Pi).
-In my opinion documentation could be written better, but I hope one day it will happen.
+Main advantage of Kivy is MIT licence, which allows you to use it without any payment.
+I know that PyQT is more mature framework but if you want to use it for commercial solution you have to consider a license purchase.
+Also you can create executable file on every of platforms (Windows, Mac, iOS, Android, Raspberry Pi).
+In my opinion kivy documentation could have been written better but I hope one day it will be improved.

-## Let's
+## Let's start
-First of all is installation process.
-Please follow carefully by point in guide:
+First of all, you have to install the framework.
+Please follow carefully each point in a proper guide:
 * Linux - https://kivy.org/doc/stable/installation/installation-linux.html
 * Windows - https://kivy.org/doc/stable/installation/installation-windows.html
 * Mac - https://kivy.org/doc/stable/installation/installation-osx.html

 > **Note** Currently Kivy supports Python <= 3.7

-You have to ways how to create a GUI:
+You have two ways of creating a GUI:
 1) declare widget classes in a "pure" python code
 2) create separated .kv file

-I recommend second option, because regarding to MVC (model-view-controller) design pattern.
+I recommend second option compatible with MVC (model-view-controller) design pattern.

+### Thinking in kivy
-Everything what you build is put on **canva** and every of screens in your app has their own.
-It is your root.
-All of components, which you can put into you application are called  **wigdets**.
-Wigdets can do some actions: **events**.
+Everything you build is drew on **canva** and every of screen in your app has its own **canva**.
+All the components, which you can put into your application are called  **wigdets**.
+Wigdets can do actions called **events**.

 At the beginning we create two files:
 First **simple_app_with_survey.py**